Queensland flood recovery plan takes funding hit

 But after considering the request, Prime Minister Scott Morrison on Tuesday confirmed the bulk of the package had not been agreed to.

-The federal government is funding 50 per cent of a $30 million portion designated for additional clean-up.
+The federal government will fund 50 per cent of a $30 million portion designated for additional clean-up.

 A federal government spokesperson said more than $1 billion in Commonwealth funding had been provided to Queensland for its flood response, including disaster relief payments and income replacement.